jd-274/DivaSongIndexer/README.md

 ## Prerequisites
 Make sure you have **version 6.0 or greater** of the .NET Runtime from Microsoft installed on your machine: https://dotnet.microsoft.com/en-us/download

-NOTE: You may already this installed if you use [TekkaGB's DivaModManager](https://github.com/TekkaGB/DivaModManager)
+NOTE: You may already have this installed if you use [TekkaGB's DivaModManager](https://github.com/TekkaGB/DivaModManager)

 ## Usage
 - Download the latest version from the [Releases](https://github.com/jd-274/DivaSongIndexer/releases) page